 Addiction affects the mind, body, and spirit.
 This all-encompassing disease gets us off track mentally and in life.
 How to function normally and healthfully has to be relearned, and this is no easy task.
 It takes time, energy, and patience, not to mention some guidance and support.

 Combating addiction starts with treatment, either inpatient, outpatient, or a 12-step program.
 Treatment must address the whole person, according to the National Institute of Drug Abuse (NIDA).
 This means that during any formal treatment program and after, you consider all aspects of your mental and physical health and spirituality.
 Mental health issues such as depression and PTSD need to be addressed, and the addiction problem for you to get on the right track.

 Heal your Mind and Body

 Addiction hijacks your brain, according to the National Institute of Health (NIH).
 This means that not only do you need to get the drugs out of your system and recover your health, but you also need to relearn healthy ways of thinking and acting.

 Healing from addiction can take a long time.
 Even when you have gotten through the toughest parts, you still may not be back to normal.
 Post-Acute Withdrawal Symptoms (PAWS) can last for weeks, months, even a year.

-Remember that you are a valuable human being and take what you need to recover in a healthy manner.
+Remember that you are a valuable human being and take what you need to recover healthily.
 Pushing or shaming yourself may backfire and lead to a relapse.

 Meditation, exercise, healthy eating, and plenty of sleep are in order.
-Your needs are different than anyone else’s; maybe you need more exercise and sleep, while the next person needs to meditation and focus on regaining much needed nutrients.
+Your needs are different than anyone else’s; maybe you need more exercise and sleep, while the next person needs to meditate and focus on regaining much-needed nutrients.
 Whatever the case, listen to your body and do what it needs.